View All 1976 Washington Quarter (Bicentennial)

 Description

-The 1976 (D) Washington Quarter is a cent produced at the Denver Mint as part of the Bicentennial Coins 1976 series.
-Total mintage reached 860.1 million.
-The obverse features the standard obverse for each denomination with dual dates 1776-1976, while the reverse displays special reverse designs: Colonial drummer boy (quarter), Independence Hall (half dollar), Liberty Bell and Moon (dollar).
-Designed by John Flanagan.
+The 1976 (D) Washington Quarter is a quarter produced at the Denver Mint as part of the Bicentennial Coins 1976 series.
+The U.S. Mint produced 860.1 million examples, making this the highest mintage among 3 variants, accounting for 51% of the year's production.
+The obverse features the standard obverse for each denomination with dual dates 1776-1976 and the reverse displays special reverse designs: Colonial drummer boy (quarter), Independence Hall (half dollar), Liberty Bell and Moon (dollar).
+Struck after the transition from silver to clad coinage, as the Mint adapted to modern production methods and record-breaking mintages.
+Struck at the Denver Mint, established in 1906 from an earlier assay office that processed Colorado gold rush metal.
+Estimated market value ranges from $0 to $10 depending on grade and condition.
 Struck in 75% copper, 25% nickel over a pure copper center, weighing 5.67 grams, 24.3 mm in diameter, with a reeded edge.
 Cataloged as PCGS #5897.
-The 1976 Bicentennial Coins celebrated the 200th anniversary of American independence.
-Among the most recognized modern U.S. coins.
-The 40% silver versions in both proof and uncirculated finishes are collectible.
-Billions of clad versions were struck for circulation.

 External References